jasonsamuels/jasonsamuels.github.io/_posts/2017-09-26-week-1-2-3-sp-readings.md

 ### Making a Difference: Organization as Design, Romme (2003)

-I found this article to be fascinating.
+I found this article fascinating.
 As someone who's career path has often intersected with technical design communities, I was intrigued by this framing of design concepts and comparison to science humanities.

 * Mainstream organizational research is based on science and humanities.
 This paper argues that organization studies should be broadened to include design as a primary mode of engaging in research
 * Design is characterized by an emphasis on solution finding